Skip to Main Content

 中国大百科全书.
 The Encyclopedia of China (Zhongguo Da Baike Quan Shu).
 Largest and most authoritative Chinese-language encyclopedia.
 It does reflect official Chinese government positions on all politically sensitive topics but most articles are objective, detailed, and reflect the current state of research. (free online access).

-Shelf browsing:
+Shelf browsing

 • Chinese language is PL1001-3208